cyberbotics/webots/docs/guide/advanced-configuration.md

 FROM docker image cyberbotics/webots:R2022a-ubuntu20.04
 ```

-Running Webots inside a Docker container is a very little overhead, but guarantees that the simulation server remain secure, regardless of the running simulations.
+Running Webots inside a Docker container is a very little overhead, but guarantees that the simulation server remains secure, regardless of the running simulations.

-If you don't want to use Docker, you should ensure that the list of `allowedRepositories` provided in the configuration file doesn't contain any malware, otherwise, you are putting your simulation server at risk.
+If you don't want to use Docker, you should ensure that the list of `allowedRepositories` provided in the configuration file doesn't contain any links to malicious repositories, otherwise, you are putting your simulation server at risk.

 ### Simulation Files Checkout